Newton Knight led a small army of fugitive slaves and Confederate deserters to create the Free State of Jones.

 Though the occasion was a momentous one, getting to it hadn’t been easy.
 Newton Knight and his unlikely cavalry had been fighting for the Free State of Jones ever since Knight was a child, raised to oppose the Confederacy and all that it stood for.

-Upon learning what the army was doing, Newton Knight decided he’d had enough.
+Upon learning what was happening at home in Mississippi, Newton Knight decided he had enough.
 Along with several soldiers from Jones County, he deserted the Confederacy, returning to his hometown to form his own rebellion army.

 Those who were able-bodied spent their time evading Confederate soldiers, helping others avoid capture, and attempting to break through Confederate lines to join the Union army.
 Those who couldn’t fight contributed to Newton Knight’s efforts in other ways, serving as lookouts, cooking, cleaning, and tending to their wounded.